darrenfdes/Assesment-1/Solution.md

 4. Once it works create the basic test to mock the existing mocking structure in the calculate commision method.
 5. Use a real input in test case and modify the service method to fix it.
 6. Start edge cases for request val;idation.
 Do not add client side validation(assuming)
-7. Created a separate Validator service that is more modular and can be extended or replaced in the future.
+7. options - 1. a separate Validator service that is more modular and can be extended or replaced in the future.2. fluent validation
-8. Add fluent validation from the start even though it's simple?
+8. Add fluent validation from the start even though it's simple.
+Let's it scale no tighly coupled vlidator service

 Todo:

+Added someking of graceful error handling simple solution -> add a exception middle where and fixed error results as the application scales

+I need to display the error message on the frontend

+DTOs are fairly compact -> include the breakdown and refator the ui in future

-issue with runnign jest tests not important as react doesn't drive tdd in this case
+issue with running jest tests not important as react doesn't drive tdd in this case